WGR: Early years

 In 1987, Taft sold WGR and WRLT (the former WGRQ) to Rich Communications, which was part of the Robert Rich family's business holdings, which also included a major processed-food company (and with it, naming rights for the Buffalo Bills stadium then (now called Highmark Stadium) and a venture applying for a National League expansion baseball franchise (for which WGR was projected to be flagship station of the team's projected network).
-Although the Rich interests were the National League's choice for the new franchise they dropped out of the competition for an expansion team set to begin play in 1993 (which ultimately went to Denver, Colorado, as the Colorado Rockies) for cost reasons.
+Although the Rich interests were the National League's choice for the new franchise they dropped out of the competition for an expansion team set to begin play in 1993 (which ultimately went to Denver, as the Colorado Rockies) for cost reasons.
 Soon after, WGR was eventually spun off to new owners.

 The 1990s: News Radio 55

 For much of the 1990s, WGR was a successful news/talk station, competing with WBEN AM 930.
 From 1990 to 1994, WGR owned the radio broadcast rights to Buffalo Bills football, Buffalo Sabres hockey and the Buffalo Bisons baseball.
 The Bills' four consecutive Super Bowl seasons were broadcast by WGR, whose Program Directors included Chuck Finney (1991–1993), Daryl Parks (1993–1995) and Jim Pastrick (1995–2000).

 Through its news-talk era the WGR line-up featured a variety of programs such as Breakfast with Bauerle (Tom Bauerle), The Fabulous Sports Babe, Chuck Dickerson, Art Wander, Extension 55 with John Otto, Ron Dobson, John and Ken, Rick Emerson, Joey Reynolds, and several other local and national hosts.
 Syndicated talk radio host Leslie Marshall, controversial talk radio host J. R. Gach and future WFAN New York morning drive fixture Craig Carton also worked at the station.
 Jesse Ventura was at one time a candidate to host a show on the station, but lost out to Dobson.
 The station was, from the network's inception, an affiliate of ESPN Radio, which it carried on the weekends from 1992 to 2013.

 In 1995, Rich Communications which owned both WGR and its FM counterpart WGRF, sold WGRF to Mercury Radio headed by Charles W. Banta.
 Simultaneously, Rich Communications entered into a local marketing agreement (LMA) with Keymarket Communications.
 The Federal Communications Commission approved the sale of WGR to Keymarket within twelve months of the LMA.
 Keymarket also owned WBEN, WMJQ, WWKB and WKSE.
 Keymarket merged with River City Broadcasting which was purchased by Sinclair Broadcast Group in 1997.
 Sinclair Broadcast Group sold its entire radio division to Entercom Communications in 1999.
 In February 2000, WGR changed formats from News-Talk to Sports-Talk.